P-O ready for season, returns 15 letterwinners

 For the offensive line, senior Tyler Anderson has been a three-year starter at guard and will anchor the o-line, while fellow senior Chase Chapman will figure in at wide receiver.
 Junior Nate Gustkey will also get time at running back throughout the season.

-Ryan Whitehead agreed with McGonigal in saying he feels they are much more prepared for this season than last year.
+Ryan Whitehead agreed with McGonigal in staying he feels they are much more prepared for this season than last year.

 “(Practices) have definitely been more intense this year,” Ryan Whitehead said.
 “We’re doing a lot more conditioning just to get mentally and physically prepared for our games this year.
 I think overall, we’re coming together as a team more and we’re definitely doing more team bonding.
 Overall, I think we’ll have a better team.”